Difference between Spam and Phishing

 Spam is used as an umbrella term to define junk emails, junk phone calls, junk SMS, etc. Spam emails are usually sent for commercial purposes and do not usually contain any malicious intent.

 Spam emails are usually commercial in nature and not malicious.
-Spam emails include chain forwards, newsletters, offers/deals on sales, unwanted newsletters.
+Spam emails include chain forwards, newsletters, offers/deals on sales, and unwanted newsletters.

 What is Phishing?